 | Show | Proof points, customer stories, data, interactive demos | Gives the rep evidence the prospect can see | "Share the Arcade demo comparing our workflow vs theirs.
 Wrike saw 65% faster onboarding." |

-The "Show" layer is where most battlecards fail.
+The "Show" layer is where most competitive battlecard templates fail.
 Reps get the intelligence and the talk tracks but have nothing tangible to put in front of the prospect.
-An interactive demo that walks through a specific competitive comparison (how your product handles workflow X vs how the competitor handles it) is the highest-converting proof format because the prospect experiences the difference rather than hearing about it.

 What Are the Best Competitive Battlecard Examples?

-Competitive battlecard examples vary by use case, but the format that drives the highest rep adoption follows these patterns:
+Competitive battlecard examples vary by use case, but the four formats below drive the highest rep adoption in B2B SaaS sales motions:

-The "When They Say / You Say" battlecard.
+- The "When They Say / You Say" battlecard.
 The simplest and most-used format.
 Left column lists the competitor's likely claims or objections.
 Right column provides the rep's response.
 Two to three bullet points per objection, each specific enough to use verbatim.
-Example: When they say "we have more integrations," you say "we integrate with Salesforce, HubSpot, and Slack natively.
+Example: when they say "we have more integrations," you say "we integrate with Salesforce, HubSpot, and Slack natively.
 Which specific integration does your team need?
-Let me show you exactly how it works" followed by pulling up the interactive demo.
+Let me show you exactly how it works."

-The "Competitive Demo" battlecard.
-Instead of a static comparison, this battlecard links to an interactive Arcade demo that shows the actual workflow difference.
+- The "Competitive Demo" battlecard.
+Links to an interactive Arcade demo that shows the actual workflow difference.
 "Click this demo to see how our onboarding flow works vs Competitor X's 14-step setup process."
-The demo is the proof.
-The battlecard is the context.
-Together they're the most effective competitive battlecard example in 2026.
+See real-world interactive demo examples from teams using this format in live deals.

 How Do You Build Battlecards That Reps Actually Use?

 The 26% adoption rate for battlecards isn't a content quality problem.
 It's an access and format problem.
-According to Apollo's battlecard research, the battlecards that get used share five traits:
+According to Apollo's 2024 sales battlecard research, the battlecards that get used share five traits:

-Scannable in under 10 seconds.
-If a rep can't find the answer to "what do I say when they mention Competitor X" within 10 seconds of opening the battlecard, they'll wing it instead.
-Use bold headers, short bullets, and no paragraphs longer than two lines.
+- Scannable in under 10 seconds.
+If a rep can't find the answer to "what do I say when they mention Competitor X" within 10 seconds, they'll wing it.
+Use bold headers, short bullets, no paragraphs longer than two lines.

-Updated when things change, not on a quarterly schedule.
+- Updated when things change, not on a quarterly schedule.
 Competitor pricing changes, feature launches, and positioning shifts happen continuously.
-Battlecard best practices in 2026 call for weekly reviews of competitive intelligence and immediate updates when a material change happens.
-A battlecard with last quarter's pricing is worse than no battlecard because it creates false confidence.
+Battlecard best practices in 2026 call for weekly reviews and immediate updates when a material change happens.

-Paired with proof the rep can share.
+- Paired with proof the rep can share.
 Talk tracks tell the rep what to say.
-Interactive demos show the prospect what's true.
-The combination is what closes.
-Arcade's interactive demos let reps build competitive comparison walkthroughs that prospects click through themselves, which is more persuasive than any slide deck or PDF.
-Read the full Arcade case studies for competitive win stories.
+Proof — whether interactive demos, PDF case studies, or video — shows the prospect what's true.
+Arcade lets reps build competitive comparison walkthroughs that prospects click through themselves, which tends to be more persuasive than slide decks for BOFU deals.

-Tested with the sales team before distribution.
+- Tested with the sales team before distribution.
 Share the battlecard draft with 3-5 top reps.
 Ask: "Would you use this on your next competitive deal?
 What's missing?"
-Their feedback in 15 minutes will improve the battlecard more than a month of product marketing iteration in isolation.
+Their feedback in 15 minutes will improve the battlecard more than a month of PMM iteration in isolation.

 Knowing how to gather competitive intelligence is what separates battlecards that reflect reality from battlecards that reflect assumptions.
 The competitive intelligence process that feeds effective battlecards comes from four sources, weighted by reliability:

-Win/loss interviews (highest signal).
+- Win/loss interviews (highest signal).
 Talk to customers who chose you over the competitor AND prospects who chose the competitor over you.
-The "why we lost" interviews are more valuable than the "why we won" interviews because they reveal the competitor's actual strengths, not just your champion's rationalization.
+The "why we lost" interviews are more valuable than "why we won" because they reveal the competitor's actual strengths.

-Sales call recordings.
+- Sales call recordings.
 Tools like Gong and Chorus capture every competitive mention in live sales conversations.
 Pattern-match across 50+ calls to identify the 3-5 objections that come up most frequently for each competitor.
-These become the battlecard's "When They Say" column.

-Product testing.
+- Product testing.
 Sign up for the competitor's product.
 Use it.
 Screenshot the workflows.
-Build an interactive Arcade demo that shows the actual UX difference side by side.
 First-hand product knowledge is more credible than second-hand competitive reports.

-Public sources.
-G2 reviews (filter by 1-2 star reviews for competitor weaknesses), competitor pricing pages, competitor blog posts announcing features, and LinkedIn posts from competitor employees discussing roadmap priorities.
-These are supplementary, not primary.
-Real intelligence comes from customers and calls.
+- Public sources.
+G2 reviews (filter by 1-2 star reviews for competitor weaknesses), competitor pricing pages, competitor blog posts, and LinkedIn posts from competitor employees.
+Supplementary, not primary.

 What Are Battlecard Best Practices for 2026?